Destiny's patient: A heart-stopping story of survival at UT Southwestern

 Next, the cardiac surgery team sprang into action.

-Dr. Michael Wait, Chief of Cardiovascular and Thoracic Surgery and one of the country’s foremost experts in the use of ECMO, also happened to be working late that Friday.
+Dr. Michael Wait, Chief of the Cardiovascular and Thoracic Surgery Service at Clements University Hospital and Parkland Hospital and one of the country’s foremost experts in the use of ECMO, also happened to be working late that Friday.
 Entering through the same incisions Dr. Kumbhani had made to insert the stents, Dr. Wait placed plastic tubes that connected Paul to the hospital’s ECMO machine, which pulls blood out of the body, oxygenates it, and returns it – bright red and warmed to body temperature.

 ECMO can keep a patient alive for days, sometimes weeks.